SovereignCloudStack/standards/Standards/scs-XXXX-vN-kaas_load_balancers.md

 In effect, when a user creates such `Service` on any cloud provider, there are generally no provider specific parameters required, even though implementation might vary significantly from one provider to another.

-That being said, there are some parameters with default values which may be overriden, introducing details which affect cross-provider-support.
+That being said, there are some parameters with default values which may be overridden, introducing some sort of implementation details which affect cross-provider-support.

 This standard record is intended to clarify: What exact configurations and use cases can be expected to work out of the box on a SCS compliant cloud?